I don’t know what the heck happened to me, so don’t ask!

 Of course, I was trying everything I could think of–remedies like Rhus tox, Ruta, Arnica, Symphytum, Causticum… I know there’s a rubric about muscles and tendons feeling too short, but there are only 2 remedies in it and I didn’t have either one of them.
 I tried cod liver oil, thinking I might have arthritis.
 I tried Bach Flower remedies.

 I can’t remember when the “dam broke”, as they say; but, I do know that I had come back from the post office, was standing in the living room, and innocently decided to straighten a picture on the wall.
-(No snide remarks about me being an Arsenicum, OK?)
-I bent my knee too far forward!
-I should say, rather, that I leaned too far forward; if anything, I bent my knee backwards!
+There were floor pillows in front of me, so I had to bend my knee too far forward or, rather, I leaned too far forward!
 I think I heard a “crack”!
-And that was it, I was finished, finito, the end; I could no longer walk!
+And that was it, that was the end!
+I was finished, finito; I could no longer walk!

 The next day I sat down and compared my 2 knees intently.
 I assumed they looked exactly the same but on really close inspection, I noticed the left knee seemed a tiny bit puffy.
 With only that to go on, I went for….do you know what?
 I’ll give you 2 seconds to think about it.
 One-two.
 OK, time’s up.

-Mom, it’s not fair to give the people only two seconds to come up with a remedy!
+Mom, it’s not fair to give people only two seconds to come up with a remedy!

 Shana, what are you doing here?

 Your knee story is depressing.